1-Wire: Communication protocol

 In any MicroLan, there is always one master in overall charge, which may be a personal computer or a microcontroller.
 The master initiates activity on the bus, simplifying the avoidance of collisions on the bus.
 Protocols are built into the master's software to detect collisions.
 After a collision, the master retries the required communication.

 A 1-Wire network is a single open drain wire with a single pull-up resistor.
 The pull-up resistor pulls the wire up to 3 or 5 volts.
 The master device and all the slaves each have a single open-drain connection to drive the wire, and a way to sense the state of the wire.
-Despite the "1-Wire" name, all devices must also have a second wire, a ground connection to permit a return current to flow through the data wire.
+Despite the "1-Wire" name, all devices must also have a second conductor for a ground connection to permit a return current to flow through the data wire.
 Communication occurs when a master or slave briefly pulls the bus low, i.e., connects the pull-up resistor to ground through its output MOSFET.
 The data wire is high when idle, and so it can also power a limited number of slave devices.
 Data rates of 16.3 kbit/s can be achieved.
 There is also an overdrive mode that speeds up the communication by a factor of 10.

 A short 1-Wire bus can be driven from a single digital I/O pin on a microcontroller.
 A universal asynchronous receiver-transmitter (UART) can also be used.
 Specific 1-Wire driver and bridge chips are available.
 Universal Serial Bus "bridge" chips are also available.
 Bridge chips are particularly useful to drive cables longer than 100 m.
 Up to 300-meter twisted pairs, i.e., telephone cables, have been tested by the manufacturer.
 These extreme lengths require adjustments to the pull-up resistances from 5 to 1 kΩ.

 The master starts a transmission with a reset pulse, which pulls the wire to 0 volts for at least 480 μs.
 This resets every slave device on the bus.
 After that, any slave device, if present, shows that it exists with a "presence" pulse: it holds the bus low for at least 60 μs after the master releases the bus.

 To send a binary number "1", the bus master sends a very brief (1–15 μs) low pulse.
 To send a binary number "0", the master sends a 60 μs low pulse.
 The falling (negative) edge of the pulse is used to start a monostable multivibrator in the slave device.
 The multivibrator in the slave reads the data line about 30 μs after the falling edge.
 The slave's internal timer is an inexpensive analog timer.
 It has analog tolerances that affect its timing accuracy.
 Therefore, the pulses are calculated to be within margins.
 Therefore, the "0" pulses have to be 60 μs long, and the "1" pulses can't be longer than 15 μs.